-- Two recommendations related to your competence and effectiveness in your professional work are required.
+- Two recommendations (minimum) related to your competence and effectiveness in your professional work are required.
 These recommendations are to come from academic sources such as current/prior faculty members, supervisors or professional contacts.
 Section 1 of each Recommendation Form (pdf) is to be completed by the applicant.
 Provide the Recommendation Form (pdf) and a self-addressed, stamped (if needed) envelope to each person preparing a recommendation.
 Instruct each to enclose the completed recommendation in the envelope.
 The envelope should then be sealed, signed across the seal and returned to you.
 Do not break the seal.

-- Applicants must submit a copy of passing scores on Praxis Core Academics for Educators, or an equivalent SAT or ACT score, OR passing scores on the Virginia Communication and Literacy Assessment (VCLA) plus passing Praxis Core Academics for Educators: Mathematics or equivalent SAT mathematics or equivalent ACT mathematics, ifapplying to any of the three initial licensure programs.
+- Applicants must submit a copy of passing scores on Praxis Core Academic Skills for Educators, OR an equivalent SAT or ACT score, OR passing scores on the Virginia Communication and Literacy Assessment (VCLA) plus passing Praxis Core Academic Skills for Educators: Mathematics score or equivalent SAT mathematics or equivalent ACT mathematics, ifapplying to either of the two initial licensure programs.